wonma/100-days-of-code/log.md

 **Thoughts**
 I started to see the value of the grid system!
 I love grid-template-areas and can't wait to use it for a real-world project.

+---
+### Day 27: September 12, Monday

+**Today's Progress** Learned more about selectors including **psuedo-elements** and **psuedo-classes**.
+- General sibling selectors h1 ~ p
+- Adjacent sibling selectors h1 + p
+  - **General sibling vs. Adjacent sibling**: They both affect elements that follow a specified element.
+Adjacent combinators will only target the first element and Sibling combinators target all elements of the same type after the specified element.
+  - From what I see, these sibling selectors seem to be useful for adding styles to the list items because the items are grouped under the same container and has a predictable structure with some rules.
+- Psuedo-classes are related to the states of the interaction (user action or form) or specific position-based states
+- Psuedo-elements help style a specific part of an element.
+They use double colons!
+  - ::first-letter, ::first-line, ::selection, ::marker, ::before, ::after

+**Thoughts**
+I was fascinated with the usage of the advanced selectors!
+I will try to implement them in the real-world projects.

 <!--
 ### Day 1: June 27, Monday